saint-angels/saint-angels.github.io/_essays/running_log.md

 ## Day 21.
 26.03.2022

+Woke up in the middle of the night to pee.
+A cockroach was running around bathroom sink.
+Did it crawl out of the drain?
+I open the tap and pour water on top of it, it's light shell making it float all over the sink.
+After a minute(?) of showering the cockroach, whirlpool forces win, and brown body is dragged in the drain.

 Spent the day locked in an apartment, searching for a room to rent on facebook groups.
 There is something pleasant in submitting yourself to one thing.
 Distract yourself from worrying and potential dangers.